marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 # Frag_to_lead_4MZI
 This folder contains the data and results for a fragment to lead workflow with 4MZI.

-The entire workflow can be shown as:
+The entire fragment to lead workflow can be shown as:
-## 🧬 Workflow Overview
+## 🧬 Fragment to Lead Workflow Overview

 ```mermaid
 flowchart TD